IdeasClinicUWaterloo/InnovationChallange_Guides/AI Companion/GUIDE.md

 ### Untraining
 Everything that the chatbot learns is stored in its memory even after the program ends.
-If you are running the training programs and realize you trained the bot with something you do not want it to know/ talk to users about, you can run the [```untrain.py```](Chatbot_code/untrain.py) file to reset its memory.
+If you are running the training programs and realize you trained the bot with something you do not want it to know/talk to users about, you can run the [```untrain.py```](Chatbot_code/untrain.py) file to reset its memory.

 # 5. Using The Chat Bot
 1. Run ```bot.py``` to initiate chat bot.
 2. Allow training data to download completely.
-3. Once input prompt ">" appears you can type your question/ into the terminal and hit "Enter" to send your input to the chat bot.
+3. Once input prompt ">" appears you can type your question/into the terminal and hit "Enter" to send your input to the chat bot.
 4. Keep on chatting!

 ### Tips to use